coletonodonnell/coleton.io/content/posts/algo.md

 }
 ```

 With this example, our linked list contains two nodes, the `head` and the `tail`.
-In this implementation, these are **sentinal** nodes, which basically represent the path entry and the path terminator.
+In this implementation, these are **sentinel** nodes, which basically represent the path entry and the path terminator.
 Don't worry much about them.
 In this example, our `push_front` operation creates a new `Node` with `element`, and then changes the Node's `next` to be whatever the `head` is pointing to next.
 Then we change the `head` next to be our new Node `q`.
 To visualize this:

 ```text
 Before calling push_front: